EDITOR’S NOTE: This is a rerun of a story originally posted in in 2010:

 Locally, some spirit activity is reported in Burien.
-Highline Hospital (now the Highline Medical Center) is said to be haunted, though Stephanie Davisson, president of Puget Sound Ghost Hunters, has not found much evidence there.
+Highline Hospital (now St. Anne Hospital) is said to be haunted, though Stephanie Davisson, president of Puget Sound Ghost Hunters, has not found much evidence there.

 A young boy is rumored to have hanged himself at the formerÂ Lakeside Milam Recovery Center on Ambaum Blvd.
 SW, and reports of his ghost wandering the halls used to circulate.
 Since the building’s remodel, unusual activity seems to have stopped, according to Stephanie.